anttiluode/FractalAIv2/README.md

-# Fractal Neural Network Explorer
+# FractalAI V2

 ## Description
-The Fractal Neural Network Explorer is an innovative AI project that implements a unique neural network structure inspired by fractal geometry.
+The FractalAI V2 is an innovative AI project that implements a unique neural network structure inspired by fractal geometry.
 This project combines concepts from fractal mathematics, neural networks, and natural language processing to create a dynamic, self-organizing AI system.

 ## Key Features
 - Dynamic fractal-based neural network structure